Company Reg. No. 23002/059/060

 Nepal Hiking offers exclusive 15-day private EBC treks:

-• Fully personalized itineraries excluding Kathmandu stay
+• Fully personalised itineraries, excluding Kathmandu stay

 • Comfortable lodges and premium teahouses